 Step 2: Integration Services

-Operating System Shutdown: This service allows normal shutdown of the guest operating system running in the VM.
+- Operating System Shutdown: This service allows normal shutdown of the guest operating system in the VM.

-Backup: It allows backup of VM against potential failures and backs up all system files in one file.
+- Backup: It allows the backup of the VM against potential failures and backs up all system files in one file.

-Guest Services: Disabled by default, this feature allows copying files between the host and virtual machines without the need for a network connection.
+- Guest Services: Disabled by default, this feature allows copying files between the host and virtual machines without a network connection.
 On older versions of Windows, it automatically installs drivers for unrecognized devices.
-It also offers a better video display, remote desktop experience, and more functional mouse support.
+It also offers a better video display, a remote desktop experience, and more functional mouse support.

 Step 3: Checkpoints

-Checkpoint is a feature that saves the instantaneous state of the virtual machine and reverts from the previous snapshot to quickly resolve any system errors that occur.
+Checkpoint is a feature that saves the instantaneous state of the virtual machine and reverts from the previous snapshot to resolve any system errors that occur quickly.

 There are two types of Hyper-V Checkpoint settings:

-Production Checkpoints: It provides a full backup solution to get a consistent data backup for the VM.
-It uses Shadow Copy Service for Windows systems and File System Freeze for Linux systems and does not back up the snapshot of virtual memory.
+- Production Checkpoints: It provides a complete backup solution to get a consistent data backup for the VM.
+It uses Shadow Copy Service for Windows and File System Freeze for Linux systems.
+It does not back up the snapshot of virtual memory.

-Standard Checkpoints: It takes a snapshot of the VM and memory when the snapshot is created, but it does not provide a complete backup solution as it may cause data inconsistency in environments where services such as Active Directory are used.
+- Standard Checkpoints: It takes a snapshot of the VM and memory when the image is created.
+However, it must provide a complete backup solution as it may cause data inconsistency in environments where services such as Active Directory are used.

 You can create a stable backup solution by configuring a checkpoint method according to your personal or corporate solutions.
-If you want to back up the snapshots taken in the Checkpoint File Location section to a location other than the location where the VM is installed, you can configure the location of an external storage unit.
+Suppose you back up the snapshots taken in the Checkpoint File Location section to a location other than where the VM is installed.
+In that case, you can configure the site of an external storage unit.

 Note that the Hyper-V Checkpoints feature is enabled by default.
 If it doesn’t matter what you do in the VM, you can turn this feature off.